andersbogsnes/ml_tooling/docs/plotting.rst

     Uses random permutation to calculate feature importance by randomly permuting each column and measuring the difference in the model metric against the baseline.

+- :meth:`~RegressionVisualize.validation_curve`
+    Visualizes the impact of a given hyperparameter on the model metric by plotting a range of different hyperparameter values

 Available Classifier plots
 --------------------------
 - :meth:`~ClassificationVisualize.roc_curve`